trippd6/ngx_cache_purge/README.md

 This is a modified version that expires the cache object rather then deletes it.
 This ensures that the stale content can be served to  clients while a new copy is being generated.
 Must use "proxy_cache_use_stale updating;" in your nginx config to see this improvement.

 Modified by Tripp Donnelly based on Frickle's original module.
 WARNING!
-I have no idea what I'm doing.
+This is not well tested.
 But this works for me.
 Use at your own risk.

 Sponsors
 ========